Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 ### Authentication behavior by environment

-The following table describes the impact of the `AZURE_USE_AUTHETNICATION` and `AZURE_ENFORCE_ACCESS_CONTROL` variables depending on the environment you are deploying the application in:
+The following table describes the impact of the `AZURE_USE_AUTHENTICATION` and `AZURE_ENFORCE_ACCESS_CONTROL` variables depending on the environment you are deploying the application in:

 | AZURE_USE_AUTHENTICATION | AZURE_ENFORCE_ACCESS_CONTROL | Environment | Default Behavior |
 |-|-|-|-|